kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

 1. Organizing the original PDF files (Annecy, Geneva, Torquay documents);

 2. Extracting the texts in PDF files and digitalizing them in Rstudio (converting pictures into characters);

+   + Kristy's note: We didn't digitize Annecy and Geneva.
+It seemed less efficient to do all that than to just enter the much smaller number of tariff lines manually.

 3. Cleaning the data in R and reorganizing them so that it can be converted into EXCEL file (make it readable and nice looking);